qmk/qmk_firmware/keyboards/helix/rev3/5rows/keymaps/default/readme.md

-# The default keymap for Helix Type-R
+# The default keymap for Helix rev3 5rows

 ### Qwerty Layer (Base)
 ```